NSE co-location scam: Resignations at NSE

 The Economic Times first reported that on 22 May 2017, SEBI issued show cause notices to the exchange and fourteen individuals, including former managing directors Chitra Ramakrishna and Ravi Narain.
-Notices have been sent to Ravi Narain, vice-chairman of NSE, who was serving as chief executive officer (CEO) and managing director (MD) at the exchange during the period when the alleged violations took place.
+Notices have been sent to Ravi Narain, vice-chairman of NSE, who was chief executive officer (CEO) and managing director (MD) at the exchange during the period when the alleged violations took place.
 Other officials include Ravi Varanasi, who was the chief of NSE's business development vertical and was heading the surveillance department of the exchange during this period, and Suprabhat Lala, chief of regulation and head of the trading division during 2010–13.
 Among other officials who received show cause notices were former technology heads — Ravi Apte, and Umesh Jain, and former chief operating officer Subramanian Anand.
 NSE vice-chairman Ravi Narain had put in his papers on 2 June 2017, amid regulators intensifying their probe into the alleged lapses in high frequency trading.
 Chitra Ramakrishna, MD and CEO resigned from the exchange in December 2016.
 The media reported that Chitra's resignation the result of two governance-related issues at NSE.
 One was the loss of confidence in the NSE top management due to the colocation controversy.
 The second was the controversy surrounding a high-ranking official at NSE, Anand Subramanian, who was re-designated on 1 April 2015 as Group Operating Officer and Advisor to the MD.
 This appointment happened after communication from the NSE, MD and the CEO's office bypassing the Human Resources department.
 Complaints regarding this appointment, and Subramanian's high salary, reached the board prompting it to examine the appointment process.
 This led to Subramanian leaving the exchange in October 2016.
-Both Mr. Narain and Ms. Ramakrishna were part of the NSE's founding team, having joined the bourse in 1994.
+Both Narain and Ramakrishna were part of the NSE's founding team, having joined the bourse in 1994.

 After receiving show cause notices from SEBI, 12 out of 14 high-profile current and former top executives of NSE including Ravi Narain and Chitra Ramakrishna filed an application with SEBI to settle the co-location issue under consent mechanism in July 2017.
 The consent process is an alternative dispute resolution mechanism, allows an alleged wrongdoer to settle a pending issue by accepting a penal action without admitting or denying the guilt.
 During this period, in July 2017, Vikram Limaye took charge as MD and CEO of the NSE.
 He gave assurances that he would approach SEBI for a settlement of the co-location issue and would find the underlying cause of this issue.
 However, a consent application filed by the exchange was later returned in March 2018 after the CBI investigation gathered momentum.